Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Experimental Details.} To ensure a fair comparison, we strictly follow the incremental settings in prior works \cite{zhu2021prototype, zhu2022self} and use ResNet-18 as the backbone model.
+The parameters are optimized using the Adam optimizer \cite{kingma2014adam}, with a weight decay of 0.0005.
+The initial learning rate is set to 0.001, which is reduced to 0.1 of the original every 45 epochs.
+The batch size is set to 128.
+We empirically set the channel sparsity rate $s$ to 75\%.
+All models are implemented within the PyTorch framework.
+To ensure a fair comparison, we strictly follow the incremental settings in prior works \cite{zhu2021prototype, zhu2022self} and use ResNet-18 as the backbone model.
 Following \cite{zhu2022self}, all models are pre-trained within 100 epochs, using only cross-entropy loss, and then each task is incrementally learned for 60 epochs, using cross-entropy loss and prototype balance loss.
-We follow the training strategy of \cite{yang2023efficient} to better evaluate the feasibility of our method for on-device incremental learning, which involves selecting the final 2 or 4 layers for training.
-More details can be found in Appendix.
+To ensure an equitable baseline for incremental learning, we match the same pre-trained accuracy of all datasets as \cite{zhu2022self}.
+We follow the training strategy of \cite{yang2023efficient} to better evaluate the feasibility of our method for incremental learning on resource-constrained edge devices, which involves selecting the final 2 or 4 layers for training.